PIA VPN review

 - Enjoy a secure and encrypted connection

-You can download Private Internet Access VPN applications to your Windows, Linux, Mac, Android, and iOS devices.
-In addition, there are browser extensions for Chrome, Brave, Edge, Firefox, and Opera that help when you want to block ads.
+On the PIA website, you download applications to your Windows, Linux, Mac, Android, and iOS devices.
+In addition, there are browser extensions for Chrome, Firefox, and Opera that help when you want to block ads.

 Platform | Experience |